You’re So Good At Conversation!

 saying the punchline one more time,

-And then there's also nonverbal ways of signaling gaps, like putting both hands in the air and going into a forward lunge.
+And then there's also nonverbal ways of signaling signaling gaps like putting both hands in the air and going into a forward lunge right i've always found that if the joke doesn't go over just merely repeating the punchline again always works exactly over and over and over again you may not have heard me right

-Adjacency pairs, I think you might have mentioned that, but that's when
+uh adjacency pairs i think you might have mentioned that but that's when um

-So, just sort of like sort of like a pad answer almost.
+They're also a lot of times referred to as pre-sequences.
+So just sort of like, it's sort of like a pad answer almost.

 That'd be invitation, acceptance, greeting, greeting, question, answer.